 ONE applicant will be selected for each cycle.

 In each cycle, the selected individual can acquire industry knowledge by working on a broad range of different programmes, from black box shows to outdoor community theatre performances.
 This will ensure the participant not only receives a broad range of management experience, but gets to hone the different and specific skill sets needed for the respective production types.

 The candidate will work on TFP productions and programmes under the mentorship of Lam Dan Fong, a TFP Core Member and experienced Production Manager and Stage Manager.
 At the end of this programme, the individual should be an industry-ready practitioner, with sufficient experience and confidence to build up a strong career in production management.

-Cycle #1 is now open for application.
+Application for Cycle #1 is now closed.

 ELIGIBILITY: PRODUCTION MANAGER TRACK